 If you only investigate candidates who are actively seeking jobs, you’re missing out on a massive portion of the talent pool.
 According to TalentNow, 73% of candidates are passive job seekers.
 And 51% of these candidates would consider switching boats if they feel they are getting a great opportunity.

 80% of the hiring managers say that you need to be present on social media to interact with passive candidates.
 For instance, you must have a presence on LinkedIn where you’d update candidates regularly about available positions in your company.
-For engineers, even Twitter serves as a great candidate engagement portal.
+For software engineers, even Twitter serves as a great candidate engagement portal.